haroldma-zz/mote.io-extension/README.md

 You also may try [this extension](https://chrome.google.com/webstore/detail/quick-extension-reload/goeiakeofnlpkioeadcbocfifmgkidpb?hl=en-GB) that adds a shortcut to reload extensions.

+# Tips and Tricks

+Check out [extra section at the bottom of this doc](https://github.com/ianjennings/mote.io-extension/blob/master/README.md#additional-notes-and-workarounds) for some solutions to common questions.

 # Remote API

 You can find many examplees of remotes in the /remotes directory.
 A remote file looks like so: